 We primarily provide hydraulic fracturing services to E&P companies in the Permian Basin.
 These services are intended to optimize hydrocarbon flow paths during the completion phase of horizontal shale wellbores.
 We have significant expertise in multi-stage fracturing of horizontal oil-producing wells in unconventional geological formations.
-As of September 30, 2016, we had grown our hydraulic fracturing business to a total of 10 hydraulic fracturing units with an aggregate of 420,000 HHP, of which 320,000 HHP has been delivered since 2013.
+As of December 31, 2016, we had grown our hydraulic fracturing business to a total of 10 hydraulic fracturing units with an aggregate of 420,000 HHP, of which 320,000 HHP has been delivered since 2013.
+We have purchased two additional hydraulic fracturing units, which are scheduled for delivery and deployment to dedicated customers in April and June 2017, respectively.
+These units will provide us with an additional 90,000 HHP, bringing our total capacity to 510,000 HHP.
+Additionally, we expect to use the proceeds from this offering to purchase two additional units that will be deployed in 2017 to meet specific customer requests, giving us an additional 90,000 HHP, or 600,000 HHP in the aggregate, once all units have been received.